Step 1) Verify & Choose A Name For Your Non-Profit

 Juneau, AK 99811-0806

 There are a few ways to go about filing your Articles of Incorporation, one being the DIY approach described above.
-However, our top recommendation is to take advantage of a comprehensive non-profit formation service like Harbor Compliance.
+However, our top recommendation is to take advantage of a non-profit formation service like Incfile or LegalZoom.

 Now that you’re incorporated, it’s time to get an EIN for your organization.
 An EIN, or Employer Identification number, is the federal government’s way of tracking your organization’s financial activity.

-To acquire and maintain tax exemption, your finances are going to be under a magnifying glass — so it’s a good idea to get your EIN before making any big moves.
+As a nonprofit, your finances are going to be under a magnifying glass -- so it’s a good idea to get your EIN before making any big moves.
 It’ll also be necessary when you’re setting up a bank account and filling out IRS forms.

 Your first board meeting is a critical point at which you and your directors have the opportunity to breathe life into your organization.
 It’s when you’ll all finally sit down and talk through how the non-profit will operate, including: